dmvaldman/dmvaldman.github.io/_projects/satlas.md

 I tried, and failed, to market Satlas.
 But in my attempts to reach out to fellow enthusiasts I discovered a thriving community I hadn't known existed.
 There was [Benches of Portland](https://www.instagram.com/benchesofpdx/), [Great Benches of Switzerland](https://www.instagram.com/great_benches_of_switzerland/), [Rate this Bench](https://www.instagram.com/loveagoodbench/), [World of Benches](https://www.instagram.com/worldofbaenkle/), [More Than Just Benches](https://www.instagram.com/morethanjustbenches/) (it's just benches), [Benches Be Crazy](https://www.instagram.com/benchesbecrazy/) (they seem well-adjusted to me).
 On and on it went.
 Hundreds of accounts of exclusively bench content, and I reached out to them all.
 "Check out this dedicated app for your niche interest fellow compatriot!"

 Though the marketing didn't take off, I'll still maintain Satlas for me and my friends.
 Maybe a person reading this will find a beautiful sit they wouldn't have otherwise, or decide to share one of their own.
 I'll forever hold out hope for some stranger to tell me: "I met my wife on Satlas!"
-Until then, if you want to find or share a beautiful place to sit, you can find Satlas wherever apps are downloaded
+Until then, if you want to find or share a beautiful place to sit, you can find Satlas here

 - [satlas.earth](https://satlas.earth)
 - [iOS](https://apps.apple.com/us/app/satlas/id6744280675)